Structural Concrete Quantity Takeoff

 The Reality of Waste:

 A 100ft x 100ft slab drawn at 4 inches thick mathematically requires 123.45 CY.
 However, the dirt subgrade is never perfectly flat.
 The tires of the laser screed create ruts.
 If you order exactly 124 yards, you will run short.
-We apply a standard 5% to 10% waste factor to all SOG calculations, bringing the final quantified order to ~135 CY, preventing costly "short-load" delivery fees on pour day.
+We apply project-specific waste allowances to SOG calculations to prevent costly short-load delivery fees on pour day. *Waste allowances vary depending on project complexity, site conditions, specifications, and contractor practices.

 The Rebar Lap-Splice Rule